A Concise History of China

 Only three months after taking over, Anguo/Xiaowen also died.
 Zichu was king at last, and he changed his name to Zhuangxiang.
 The new king rewarded Lu Buwei by giving him 100,000 households in western Henan as a personal fief, and named him assistant prime minister.
 Then Zhuangxiang died suddenly (246 B.C.).
 The situation was now as follows: Lu Buwei's thirteen-year-old son was the strongest king in China, and Lu was the prime minister, with the honored title of "second father."

-The queen accepted Lao Ai immediately, but Lao Ai was already well known.
+Zhao Ji accepted Lao Ai immediately, but Lao Ai was already known because of what he had below the belt; let's just say that if he lived today, he would probably be a porn star.
 How could they move him into the palace without attracting a lot of attention?
 Once again Lu Buwei found a clever solution.
 He had Lao Ai accused of a crime for which the punishment was castration, and the queen bribed the officer in charge of punishing criminals to report that the sentence had been carried out.
 Then they had all of Lao Ai's hair and eyebrows plucked out so he looked like a eunuch, and moved him into the queen's quarters as one of her guards.
 Soon the queen gave Lao Ai a palace of his own, 1,000 retainers, and the title of Marquis of Shanyang.
 They lived together happily until the queen got pregnant, whereupon she and the "eunuch" moved away from the capital to have their babies.

 Because the king was a minor, Lao Ai used his position to take over the Qin government.
 He got away with it at first, but then in 238 B.C. he let power go to his head.
 According to the Shuoyuan, a history book written in the first century B.C., "Lao Ai had sole power over the affairs of state and grew increasingly arrogant and extravagant.
 The high officials and honored ministers of government all drank and gambled with him.
 Once when he got drunk, he began to speak belligerently.
 In a provocative fashion, eyes glaring with anger, he bellowed, 'I am the stepfather of the king.
 How dare some wretch oppose me!'
 One of those with whom he had quarreled ran to report this to the king, who was outraged."